 Check out prices and availability here!

-Great rooms with incredible views, one of the coolest rooftop bars (Sugar), the hotel is next to a shopping mall and just a few steps away from Tai Koo MTR station making it a great option for 4 days in Hong Kong stay.
+Last but not least, it is located next to a shopping mall and just a few steps away from Tai Koo MTR station, making it a great option for a four-day stay in Hong Kong.

-The Ritz CarltonHong Kong – one of the greatest hotels in town, with the highest pool in the world (at level 103), book a stay here if you want to be in the clouds.
+It is one of the greatest hotels in town.
+Its pool is the highest in the world (at level 103).
+If you want to be in the clouds, book a stay here.

 Check out their facilities here!

-Little Tai Hang – this is where we stayed during our first month in Hong Kong.
-The hotel works also as a serviced apartment building, offering the possibility of short to long-term accommodation.
+This is where we stayed during our first month in Hong Kong.
+They rent hotel rooms but also serviced apartments, offering you the flexibility of a longer stay.

-What I loved about Little Tai Hang is its location in one of the hippest areas in Hong Kong.
-Just 2 steps away there are plenty of food options (street food included), great coffee places, and the MTR is 5 minutes away.
+What I love about Little Tai Hang is its location in one of the hippest areas of Hong Kong.
+Just a few steps away you can find plenty of food options (street food included), great coffee places, and the MTR is 5 minutes away.

-Marco Polo HongKong Hotel – spectacular views over Victoria Harbour, just a few steps away from TST MTR station.
+It has spectacular views over Victoria Harbour, and it is just a few steps away from TST MTR station.

 Do you need a visa for Hong Kong?